Wiliot's CEO, Tal Tamir Chosen as One of the Most Influential Figures in the Chip Industry

 In 2021, Wiliot completed a $200 million fundraise led by Softbank's Vision 2 fund at an estimated value of $1 billion, and since its inception has raised a total of $270 million from investors such as Amazon, Samsung, Verizon, Qualcomm, and AWS.

 After selling Wilocity to Qualcomm, Tamir really did not have to prove anything.
 But he was looking for the next challenge, one where he could take technology to a new level that expands its application capabilities.
-Wiliot’s chip, known as an IoT Pixel, can replace the QR code and offers high scalability with huge potential for the entire global economy, and seems particularly appealing to companies facing an unprecedented supply crisis.
+Wiliot’s chip, known as an IoT Pixels, can replace the QR code and offers high scalability with huge potential for the entire global economy, and seems particularly appealing to companies facing an unprecedented supply crisis.

 Find the original article by tech12 here.